Water for Elephants by Sara Gruen

 The troupe crisscrosses the country cannibalizing acts that have gone bankrupt in the Depression-era economy.
 After Uncle Al, the autocratic ringmaster, purchases Rosie, an elephant with an unquenchable thirst for lemonade and the inability to follow the simplest command, Benzini Brothers looks doomed.
 How Jacob coaxes Rosie to perform — thereby saving the circus — lies at the heart of the novel.

 If you are interested in joining our book club please contact Cindy B. (firstname.lastname@example.org) for more information.

-Join GFWC-Pleasant Prairie Woman's Club and other local businesses for the 12th Annual Trunk or Treat hosted by Barth Storage.
+Join GFWC-Pleasant Prairie Woman's Club and other local businesses for the 13th Annual Trunk or Treat in 2019 hosted by Barth Storage.
 Bring the kids in their costumes to trick or treat around the storage facility.
 Don’t miss out on the free carnival games, prizes, free popcorn and drinks, candy, and treats!

 This is a free event, but you can help others by bringing a canned food donation to support area shelters or a pet food or toy donation to support the Kenosha Humane Society.

 Thank you to Anita Potts (Mrs. Potts), Kim Hemphill (Princess Poppy), Vickie Richardson (Eeyore), Michelle Rundle (Red Crayola) & Sue Samer (Scooby Doo) for bearing the cold wind and helping at Trunk or Treat.